 There is an extensive amount of research and studies on the dynamic of men’s vs. women’s health in the United States.
 The publication Out of Touch: American Men and the Health Care System focuses on the disparities of the utilization of health services and relationships with providers between genders.

 They studied more than 4,000 U.S. men and women and found that 24% of the men had not seen a physician within the previous year, compared to 8% of the women.
 Also, 33% of the men did not have a regular doctor for check-ups or medical advice, versus 19% of the women.

 Communication between patients and doctors was also a concern.
 When asked about how comfortable they were discussing feelings with doctors, one of five men stated they were either “not at all” or “not very.”

 10% of the men that reported having a regular doctor stated that talking with their doctor is either “very” or “somewhat” difficult for them.
 Source

 Rise desires to break the common barriers of communication between patients and doctors by providing a comfortable environment.
 Your overall health is our priority, and your health concerns should not be an embarrassing or difficult conversation.

 We also strive to make your visits as convenient as possible to best fit your health needs and a busy schedule, while ensuring the highest quality testing and treatments.

 With our in-office labs, we are able to provide you with results in 30 minutes, saving you so much time and money.

-These visits include an update of your health history, a head-to-toe physical examination, and bloodwork: – which can include a testosterone level and qualify as an annual physical.
+These telehealth appointments include an update of your health history, a head-to-toe physical examination, and bloodwork: – which can include a testosterone level and qualify as an annual physical.